 Check panels for level before tightening set screws.
 Setting blocks shimmed between the glass and the bases account for inconstancies in the pool decking.
-Therefore, ensuring the tops of all the glass panels are the same height.
+Therefore, ensuring the tops of all the glass pool fence panels are the same height.

 Optional panel clamps tie each panel together.
 Installed towards the top of the panel, they help keep the tops aligned in a row.

 While the clamp does add some visual distraction, the added strength is worth it to most.
 Panels in locations set away from traffic or high use areas will not benefit from the optional clamps.

 Gates for Glass Pool Fencing

 Gates allow access to fenced areas.
 Chances are you will have at least one.
 Gates for glass pool fencing are really heavy.
 As a result, only narrow widths are available.

 For wider openings, use a double gate.
 A double gate is when two walk gates that meet in the middle without the need for a center post.